-5. 40 Canterbury Road - Waiver Request (Ward 5)

-Request to waive demo delay
+5. 40 Canterbury Road - Waiver Request (Ward 5) Request to waive demo delay

-The owner of this property wishes to obtain a waiver for construction of a new house at this location.
+The owner of this property told the commission that he wanted to obtain a waiver for construction of a new house at this location.
 The property was preferably preserved in October 2020 and the minimum four month waiting period has elapsed.